 If you’re headed to a casual-feeling wedding, leather loafers are a good choice.

-Remember to wear them without socks, especially if you’re attending a beach wedding.
+Remember to wear them with no-show socks, especially if you’re attending a beach wedding.

 Your pants must be appropriately tailored, and no break looks best with loafers.

-When you hear about brogue shoes, remember that the term refers to adornment to a leather shoe, not a specific type of shoe.
+When you hear about brogue shoes, remember that the term refers to the adornment of a leather shoe, not a specific type of shoe.
 Therefore, any shoe can have broguing.

 Brogues have small perforations in various designs across the toes and sides of the shoe.